 Erik Erikson (1902-1994) saw a human being’s life as a developmental journey with predictable ‘epigenetic stages’ or phases that must be successfully traversed in the process of becoming a healthy adult.
-All the life cycle and developmental models of today owe a debt to his thinking.
+All the life cycles and developmental models of today owe a debt to his thinking.

 Abraham Maslow (1908-1970) showed that what motivates people varies, depending on where they are in their ‘hierarchy of needs’, and that we should be investigating not just ‘sick’ people, but those who are doing ‘well,’ to discover what makes us tick.
 (Appreciative Inquiry, one of the more recent innovations in OD, is a direct descendant of Maslow in this regard.)

 Carl Rogers (1902-1987), along with Maslow, initiated what came to be called Third Force (or Humanistic) Psychology, an alternative to the Operant Conditioning of Skinner and the Psychoanalytical model of Freud.
-Rogers also showed that increasing people’s effectiveness happened within a relationship between the helper and the helpee, and that the movement toward wholeness was accelerated by empathy rather than advice-giving.
+Rogers also showed that increasing people’s effectiveness happened within a relationship between the helper and the helpee and that the movement toward wholeness was accelerated by empathy rather than advice-giving.

 Eric Berne (1910-1970), creator of Transactional Analysis, pioneered the current self-help movement by simplifying the principles of personal effectiveness and making them available to lay people.
 He saw the role of an internal Adult mediating between the internal Child and Parent, and showed people the ‘Games’ they were playing inside their ‘Life Script.’

-But none of these extraordinary people have had more direct impact on the conception, birth and early growth of OD than the next four.
+But none of these extraordinary people have had a more direct impact on the conception, birth, and early growth of OD than the next four.
 Frederick Taylor, the first in chronological order, set the stage; the second and third (Kurt Lewin and Wilfred Bion) developed and applied the principles; and the last (Douglas McGregor), made them available to managers of organizations and the general public.
 They are also the first names on Billie Alban’s very useful Origins of OD Time-Line.
-Tune in next time for that time-line—and some fascinating facts about Frederick Taylor, ‘The Father of Scientific Management’.
+Tune in next time for that timeline—and some fascinating facts about Frederick Taylor, ‘The Father of Scientific Management’.

 ?
 What’s your reaction to this history of OD?